 Escrow in a Commercial Real Estate Transaction

 Most private home sales have an informal escrow process.
 Because commercial sales often involve larger sums of money and are more complex, escrow in this setting is formal and tightly controlled.
-Capital for a commercial transaction will often come from many different sources.
-Additionally, because there is less regulation of commercial real estate deals the parties must do more due diligence to protect their investments.
+Capital for a commercial transaction will typically come from many sources.
+Additionally, because there is less regulation of commercial real estate deals, the parties must do more due diligence to protect their investments.
 The paperwork involved is highly customized and more extensive than the form documents used when buying a home.

 The parties will often have negotiated an escrow agreement that the escrow agent must verify has been satisfied before releasing any funds.